ShawnMikey/shawnmikey.github.io/_pages/about.md

 ---

 I'm a final year undergraduate student at University of Indonesia.

-I have a big interest in machine learning and deep learning especially its application in computer vision
+I have a big interest in machine learning and deep learning especially its application in computer vision I am currently a Machine Learning (ML) cohort at Bangkit 2024.

-I am currently a Machine Learning (ML) cohort at Bangkit 2024.
+In my spare time I love reading comics and love watching superhero cartoons and movies.

 #### Technical Skills: Python, Numpy, Pandas, Matplotlib, Seaborn, OpenCV, Scikit-learn, Tensorflow